oracle/weblogic-kubernetes-operator/docs-source/content/faq/domain-secret-mismatch.md

 When the domain directory is changed such that the domain-specific encryption key is different, the `boot.properties` entries generated during introspection will now be invalid.

-This can happen in a variety of ways, depending on the [domain home source type](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/):
+This can happen in a variety of ways, depending on the [domain home source type](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/).

 #### Domain in Image

 ##### Rolling to an image containing new or unrelated domain directory

-The error occurs while rolling pods to have containers based on a new Docker image that contains an entirely new or unrelated domain directory.
+The error occurs while rolling pods have containers based on a new Docker image that contains an entirely new or unrelated domain directory.

 The problem is that WebLogic cannot support server instances being part of the same WebLogic domain if the server instances do not all share the same domain-specific encryption key.
 Additionally, operator introspection currently happens only when starting servers following a total shutdown.
-Therefore, the "boot.properites" files generated from introspecting the image containing the original domain directory will be invalid when used with a container started with the updated Docker image containing the new or unrelated domain directory.
+Therefore, the `boot.properites` files generated from introspecting the image containing the original domain directory will be invalid when used with a container started with the updated Docker image containing the new or unrelated domain directory.